Asian shares mostly lower after tech-led Wall Steet retreat

 The yield on the 10-year Treasury was steady at 1.42% after falling to 1.41% Monday from 1.49% late Friday.
 That weighed on banks, which rely on higher bond yields to charge more lucrative interest on loans.
 Capital One fell 2.9%.

-In other trading, U.S. benchmark crude lost 44 cents to $70.85 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude rose 7 cents to $71.36 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 38 cents to $71.29 on Monday.

-Brent crude, the basis for international pricing of crude, lost 38 cents to $74.01 per barrel.
+Brent crude, the basis for international pricing of crude, picked up 14 cents to $74.53 per barrel.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.